ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 When you want to quit the application, press <kbd>CTRL</kbd> + <kbd>C</kbd> twice to exit the program without closing the window (you may also have to press <kbd>Enter</kbd>).

 # Conclusion &amp; Next Steps
-In this lab you learned how to write a Node.js/Johnny-Five application that writes LOW (0) and HIGH (1) signals to a digital output pin to make an LED blink.
-In itself this may not be very exciting, but the core concept is necessary.
+In this lab, you learned how to write a Node.js/Johnny-Five application that writes LOW (0) and HIGH (1) signals to a digital output pin to make an LED blink.
+In itself, this may not be very exciting, but the core concept is necessary.

 In this lab you learned the following concepts: